-Reference: Chu, Peiguo, and Lawrence M Weiss.
+Excerpt: Chu, Peiguo, and Lawrence M Weiss.
 Modern Immunohistochemistry.
 2nd ed., Cambridge, Cambridge University Press, 2014, pp.1-479.

-The intended purpose, characteristic, and outcome of each antibody is unique and therefore, the results of staining should be assessed and interpreted appropriately by a licensed pathologist.
+The intended purpose, characteristic, and outcome of each antibody are unique, and therefore, the results of staining should be assessed and interpreted appropriately by a licensed pathologist.